 Myth 4: There’s no way I could ever back up a semi with a trailer.

 You can.
 We tested it!
 We selected several office personnel to learn how to back up a truck on our closed course.
 Two men and two women of varying degrees of driving skills (none had ever been behind a semi-tractor trailer).
-Our dedicated Master Driver trainers were able to coach our office personnel within 5 minutes to successfully back up a semi-tractor trailer.
+Our dedicated Master Driver trainers coached our office personnel within 5 minutes to successfully back up a semi-tractor trailer.
 If they can do it, so can you!

 Myth 5: I don’t need to go to a trucking school.

-Technically, you can take the test for your CDL without going to school, but you are strongly – in no uncertain terms – advised against it.
-A short explainer: Insurance rates and Safety.
-Insurance premiums have been steadily climbing in the industry for the past decade and insurance carriers may prevent a trucking company from hiring new CDL holders if they did not attend an accredited or certified training school.
-Attending an accredited or certified training school for a minimum of 160 hours will set you up for success to be hired on by a carrier that will be able to provide you with a better work-life balance and competitive pay.
-(Check out these resources: What to Look for in a CDL School & Deciding on a School)
+Technically, you can take the test for your CDL without going to school.
+However, you are strongly – in no uncertain terms – advised against it.
+To clarify: Insurance rates and Safety.
+Insurance premiums have been steadily climbing in the industry for the past decade.
+As a result, insurance carriers may prevent a trucking company from hiring new CDL holders if they did not attend an accredited or certified training school.
+Attending an accredited or certified training school for a minimum of 160 hours will set you up for success to be hired by a carrier that will be able to provide you with a better work-life balance and competitive pay.

 Myth 6: I can’t afford trucking school.